Nuclear facilities in Iran: Tehran Research Reactor

 After the Iranian Revolution, the United States cut off the supply of highly enriched uranium (HEU) fuel for the TRR, which forced the reactor to be shut down for a number of years.
 Due to the nuclear proliferation concerns caused by the use of HEUs and following Reduced Enrichment Research and Test Reactor (RERTR) Programs, Iran signed agreements with Argentina's National Atomic Energy Commission to convert the TRR from highly enriched uranium fuel to low-enriched uranium, and to supply the low-enriched uranium to Iran in 1987–88.
 TRR core was converted to use Low Enriched Uranium (LEU) fuels in 1993.

+On the other hand, during the same time period, between 1988 and 1993, Iran conducted undeclared experiments in uranium reprocessing at the TRR, and between 1991-1993 separated approximately 100 milligrams of plutonium, an amount 500 times higher than the 200 micrograms which it declared.
+Additionally, Iran attempted to extract the Polonium-210 isotope by irradiating two bismuth targets, which together with beryllium serves as a neutron initiator in a number of nuclear weapon designs.
+Although Iran stated that these actions were experiments for the feasibility of radioisotope thermoelectric generator production, the IAEA expressed doubt regarding Iran's declared intentions.

 Fuel elements of TRR are now plate-type U3O8-Al with approximately 20% enrichment.
 In February 2012, Iran loaded the first domestically produced fuel element into the Tehran Research Reactor.

 Standard fuel elements of TRR have 19 fuel plates, while CFEs have only 14 fuel plates to accommodate the fork-type control rods.
 Control of the reactor is accomplished by the insertion or removal of safety and regulating absorber plates, which contain Ag–In–Cd alloy and stainless steel, respectively.
 The negative temperature coefficient of reactivity of the system provides additional passive nuclear safety.

 The reactor core is immersed in either section of a two-section, concrete pool filled with water.
 One of the sections of the pool contains an experimental stall into which beam tubes and other experimental facilities converge.
 The other section is an open area for bulk irradiation studies.
 The reactor can be operated in either section.

 The reactor experimental facilities in the stall end are as follow: